 Use Tick Control Products and Remedies

 There are also many products and home remedies that may help prevent tick infestations and protect your dog against tick bites.
 You can find spot-on treatments that help control both fleas and ticks.
 There are also oral medications, tick collars, sprays, and powders.
+If you notice that your dog’s skin is looking red and irritated as a result of the ticks, you may wish to consider giving them one of Lazarus Naturals’ CBD dog treats to help calm this down, as well as show your dog that you do care for them and are looking after them.

 If you want a cost-effective solution for killing ticks that may get on your dog, consider using a tick shampoo.
 These shampoos are massaged into your dog’s coat during a bath and provide about two weeks of protection.
 While you may need to bathe your dog every couple of weeks, these shampoos are often effective at killing ticks and fleas.